 My research interests center around governance (broadly speaking) and online participation.
 I currently focus on the complexity of governance in large-scale social computing systems, particularly networked platforms that follow decentralized modes of moderation and rule enforcement like Reddit and Wikipedia.

-In the long-term, I'm interested in how heterogeneous socio-technical features come together to disparately govern and affect diverse groups on large-scale, networked platforms.
+In the long-term, I'm interested in how heterogeneous socio-technical features disparately govern and affect participation on large-scale, networked platforms.
 More broadly, I am interested in how ideas (e.g. about governance) and user-generated content evolve in propagation across these kinds of systems/platforms, which are also connected to one another in complicated ways.

 In my non-academic life, I volunteer as a tutor with the cool folks at GirlForward and like to nap, hang around museums, and take pictures on my point-and-shoot.
 I enjoy simple things and therefore am trying to keep this site as simple as I can.

 This project aims to develop an understanding of "complexity" of governance in large-scale social computing systems.
 Although many sites have platform-wide rules, governance in practice is culturally and socially contingent.
 Sub-communities often demonstrate clashing interpretations of rule meanings, such as what counts as harassment of a minority group.
 Using trace data of governance-related activity on two platforms with decentralized modes of governance, Wikipedia and Reddit, we map and evaluate how communities heterogeneously fill the gap between rules-as-written (de jure) and rules-as-practiced (de facto) to impact the credibility and effectiveness of online governance.

 In ongoing and future work I aim to map the range of governance de jure in written rules across sub-communities of online platforms as well as the range of governance de facto in the enforcement practices and tools, to develop a model of the complex ecosystem of digital governance and understand the impact of this complexity on the effectiveness of governing online communities.